 Every covenant is within 5 to 7% of each other depending on the situation (ST/cleave/AOE) (Please refer to the sims for more information)

-Necrolord offers one of the best priority damage out of the covenant we have access to, some self healing capabilities if you cast Adaptive Swarm on yourself.
+Necrolord offers some of the best priority damage out of the covenants we have access to, some self-healing capabilities if you cast Adaptive Swarm on yourself.
 But will drop off as the target count increases.
 That is in part mitigated with the soulbind they have access to.

 Kyrian gives you an ability that can give you either strong defensive capabilities/utility or some offensive potential,and, unlike Night Fae you can control which one you get.
 It can have a few downside (relying on other people, the dps tether acting as a 15% Ignore Pain and thus can end up wasting a bit of the damage).
 But unlike necrolord its dps is constant and does not drop off either in ST or AOE.
 Furthermore Pelagos is still a strong soulbind.
 Important to note that if you can avoid it you should never use the solo bond of the ability as it is inferior to any other benefits.

 Venthyr gives you Ravenous Frenzy, which if paired with Incarn, it is one of the strongest 3 minute burst in the game, and has virtually no downside (you have the GCD + 2sec before getting stunned while being idle and bears are GCD locked).
 Venthyr also has access to strong soulbinds for ST, where it will likely struggle more with other covenants.

 TLDR; Pick the one you prefer it is rather very close and is unlikely to make or break what you are doing